astronomer/docs/learn/airflow-sagemaker.md

 :::warning

-Your credentials should only last up to a day - you will need to edit the details in the connection with new credentials, if you want to run this again another day
+Your AWS credentials will only last one day using this authentication method.
+If you return to this step after your credentials have expired, you will need to edit the details in the connection with updated credentials.

 :::